nawijn/operato/README.md

 # So what is `operato`?
 `operato` is a set of tools and utilities that support the use of OpenRadioss.
 I currently have two tools in mind:
- - A Python package to facilitate the programmatic generation of meshes
+ - A Python package to facilitate the programmatic generation of input models (in particular meshes)
  - A conversion tool for the conversion of OpenRadioss `.h3d` files to any of the VTK file formats